oscar-franzen/alona/README.md

 ```

 ## Usage
-Enter the environment using Docker's interactive mode:
+Create a new container using the installed image and enter it using Docker's interactive mode:
 ```bash
 docker run -it --entrypoint /bin/bash alona
 ```